nats-io/nats-site/content/blog/nats-in-dotnet.md

 Functions that serialize and deserialize objects can be set through the API, allowing complete customization.

-One aspect of the NATS .NET client is the use of delegates, including the creation of muticast delegates at runtime.
+The NATS .NET client offers full use of delegates, including updating a multicast delegate on an active subscriber.
 This allows the developer to componentize, adding and removing functionality based on application state.

 The code below demonstrates this, printing the 4th and 5th message received on subject "foo" through temporarily multicasting the delegate.